 Ans: If your spouse or relative is physically present in the U.S., they have to file Form I-485 physically to the USCIS service center.
 While, if they are outside the U.S., then they may be eligible to apply using consular processing.

 How can I check the status of my Form I-485 application?

 Ans: For this, you should use your 13-digit USCIS case receipt number to check the status of your I-485 application online.

-Ans: Form I-485 can be rejected for multiple reasons include missing required documents, a discrepancy between the claim in an application and supporting evidence, disqualifying in interview and test.
-In case of rejection for the said reasons, you have an option to appeal and restart the application process again.
+Ans: Form I-485 can be rejected for multiple reasons including missing required documents, a discrepancy between the claim in an application and supporting evidence, and disqualifying in interview and test.
+In case of rejection for the said reasons, you have an option to appeal and restart the application process.

 Can I start working after filing Form I-485?

 Ans: If you want to start working after filing Form I-485, you will need a work permit or an Employment Authorization Document (EAD).
 For this, you will have to file Form I-765 and Form I-485.
 A work permit requires almost one year to process; meanwhile, you can start working.